SugarCRM vs. Salesforce: The Race for the Leader

 Customer Service and Online Support Options

 SugarCRM offers a wide range of in-app and interface support tools.
-Community forums, blogs, and support portal with certification programs are all included in every package.
+Community forums, blogs, and support portals with certification programs are all included in every package.

 Salesforce also includes a help website, community, and strong knowledgebase.
 Its Trailhead learning community is as popular as the tool itself.
 The introduction of Service Cloud Voice will enable customers to offer new, pre-integrated voice services through Amazon Connect.
 This will complement the ability to integrate with other voice offerings for contact centers.